 How to be smart about debt

-E*TRADE Securities in collaboration with Morgan Stanley Wealth Management12/03/21
+E*TRADE from Morgan Stanley in collaboration with Morgan Stanley Wealth Management12/03/21

 Summary: Too much debt can be crippling, but some debt, managed wisely, can be a smart financial tool.
 Check out three things to consider when deciding whether to take on debt.

 The aggregate level of US household debt has never been higher.1 Many Americans have loans and many college students graduate owing tens of thousands of dollars in student debt.

 While you may count yourself among the lucky if you’re debt-free, you may not want to stay that way forever.
 As difficult as it can be to struggle with more debt than you can afford, an aversion to taking on any debt can be challenging as well.
 Used prudently, some debt can be a smart financial tool.
 Here are three things to consider.

 1. Check how much debt you can really afford

 The key is to take on only as much debt as you can easily afford to repay.
 Know how much disposable income you have each month (after accounting for all regular bills and necessities) and make sure not to sign on for debt payments greater than that amount.
 You should always keep about three months of expenses in an emergency fund, in case your job situation takes a turn for the worse, a friend or family member needs your assistance, or you incur an unexpected expense.